Eat your way through New York's past & present with 4 iconic foods that shaped not just this city, but the modern world.

 We meet near Essex Market.
 Exact location sent with booking.

-Tour end-point varies, but usually in Chinatown, close to a subway station.
+Tour end-point varies, but always within a few blocks of a subway station.

-We orient at Essex Street Market.
+We meet at Essex Street Market.
 What follows is a SAMPLE ITINERARY, as we vary our route and stops depending on input from the group.

 Family-owned and operated for almost 100 years, Economy Candy is a colorful and enjoyable stop.
 They have candy from all over the world, and candy you might not have seen in decades.
 Great fun.
 No purchase necessary.